-1999 that include any of the search terms "frack~", "fracing", or "hydraulic fractur~" anywhere in the text.
+Newspaper Content Data.
+Newspaper content is obtained through the LexisNexis database, which provides access to articles from over 2,600 news sources, including USA TODAY, the New York Times, and the Wall Street Journal.
+First, I collect all US based articles since 1999 that include the search terms "frack~", "fracing", or "hydraulic fractur~" anywhere in the text.
 I then parse each article to exclude spurious keyword references such as "frick and frack" or people's last names.
 Most of my analysis is restricted to three national news sources: USA TODAY, the New York Times, and the Wall Street Journal.
-In depth news coverage of fracking begins in 2009, and dramatically increases each year.
+In depth news coverage of fracking began in 2009 and dramatically increased each year.
 In these three newspapers there were 562 news articles related to fracking between 1999 and 2012.
 The first two articles in the national news were in 2002 and 2003 in the New York Times, which briefly reference court cases about patents related to hydraulic fracturing.
-There was then one article in 2006, five in 2008, 20 in 2009, 48 in 2010, 198 in 2011, and 288 in 2012, meaning that most of the variation in content comes from the last two years of the sample.
-Next, I parse the entire text of each of these articles to determine which of the 16 fracking states listed above each article discusses.
-I report the number of articles by state in Appendix Table A2.
+There was then one article in 2006, five in 2008, 20 in 2009, 48 in 2010, 198 in 2011, and 288 in 2012, meaning most of the variation in content comes from the last two years of the sample.
+Next, I parse the entire text of each of these articles to determine which of the 16 fracking states listed above each article discusses.7 I report the number of articles by state in Appendix Table A2.